CambridgeSemiticsLab/BH_time_collocations/readme.md

 # License

-All code is licensed under a MIT license; all scientific data and results are under a Creative Commons International 4.0 license.
+All code is licensed under an MIT license; all scientific data and results are under a Creative Commons International 4.0 license.
 Support open science in the humanities by freely licensing your own projects!